 One step closer to accountability

-The Organisation Undoing Tax Abuse (OUTA) and the Ratepayers and Resident Associations in Milnerton welcome the appeal decision by the Provincial Minister of Local Government, Environmental Affairs and Development Planning, MEC Anton Bredell.
+The Organisation Undoing Tax Abuse (OUTA) and the Ratepayers' and Residents' Associations in Milnerton welcome the appeal decision by the Western Cape Minister of Local Government, Environmental Affairs and Development Planning, MEC Anton Bredell.

 Subsequently, the City lodged an appeal against the terms and timelines stipulated in the directive on 20 October 2020.
 MEC Anton Bredell had to decide on the merits of the City’s appeal and delivered a comprehensive and hard-hitting decision on 21 January 2021.